“SHARE THE ROAD” [STILL] Stinks…

 PASSING LAWS

 One instance when “sharing” may seem to come into play is in the Dance of the Passing Maneuver.
-However, even during this dance there is always someone with the right of way and someone whose “right of way” is subservient.
+However, even during this dance there is always one party with the Right of Way and one party whose “Right of Way” is subservient to the other superior Right of Way.
 The “Passer” is behind the “Passee” and wants to pass.
 The Passer initiates the dance – signals the intent to pass – moves left and begins to pass.

 How close to the bicycle can the passing vehicle be?
 Under prior Ohio law the passing maneuver had to be completed at a “safe distance.”
 This was problematic language for cyclists.
 We found that, to law enforcement, this often meant “No Blood No Foul.”
-Even when there IS “blood” there was often still “No Foul.”
+Even when there WAS “blood” there was often still “No Foul” found by LEOs- No citation issued to the operator unsuccessfully passing the cyclist.
+Far too often the “Suicide Swerve” was listed- the cyclist was said to have just swerved into the path of the passing car.

 In 2017, after many years of efforts by the Ohio Bicycle Federation the Ohio legislature adopted a Three Foot law.
 So now motorists are supposed to allow a three foot safety cushion around cyclists when passing… we’ll see how that works out.